Introduction#

 Getting Started#

 Building up a knowledge base that allows you to be successful across all the crazy things that laundry can throw your way takes time, patience, and experimentation.
 Sometimes there’s failure and frustration along the journey.
 The failures can be infuriating and feel like high stakes… it’s your laundry we’re talking about here.
 Be kind to yourself in the process.
-We’ve all fucked up plenty of times.
+We’ve all messed up plenty of times.
 You will too.
 I find I’m at my calmest when I stay calm and curious.

 Essential Tools and Tips#